lolcatjpg/lctyper/README.md

 The program has currently only been tested on Windows, but it might work on Linux and macOS.

-Windows will probably tell you the file might be harmful, since it does not have a certificate and I do not have any understanding on how this certificate stuff works.
-If you want, you can package the file yourself (with pyinstaller or a similar tool).

 ## Usage
 First, focus the program you want to write text in, then, immediately after, focus the terminal.
 (The script presses alt+tab right before typing your text, to focus back on the application you want to type in.
 This behavior is configurable.)